FOR WORKERS COMPENSATION

 LET’S LOOK AT YOUR CASE TOGETHER

-Our attorneys bring 30 years of focused experience to your workers’ comp settlement.
-We consider dozens of factorsbefore advising clients to settle: Do you plan to work?
+Our attorneys bring decades of focused experience relating to your workers’ comp settlement.
+We analyze numerous factors before advising clients to settle: Do you plan to work?
 What type of injury?
 How much is the offer?
 Is the employer moving to cut off benefits?
 How solid is your disability claim?
 Who is the insurer?
 And what do you want?

 Call us at 215.587.8400 to schedule your consultation with a lawyer who understands workers’ compensation settlements.